Greed versus grievance: Critiques

 David Keen, a professor at the Development Studies Institute at the London School of Economics, has several innovative and new ideas regarding the ideas of war.
 His work is considered by many to be one of the leading arguments against greed vs. grievance theory.
-His ideas look into the specifics of complex emergencies, which is a term officially defined by the InterAgency Standing Committee (IASC) as:"A multifaceted humanitarian crisis in a country, region or society where there is a total or considerable breakdown of authority resulting from internal or external conflict and which requires a multi-sectoral, international response that goes beyond the mandate or capacity of any single agency and/or the ongoing UN country program.
-Such emergencies have, in particular, a devastating effect on children and women and call for a complex range of responses."In his book, Complex Emergencies, Keen discusses how a conflict can never be simply a greed scenario.
+His ideas look into the specifics of complex emergencies, which is a term officially defined by the Inter-Agency Standing Committee (IASC) as:A multifaceted humanitarian crisis in a country, region or society where there is a total or considerable breakdown of authority resulting from internal or external conflict and which requires a multi-sectoral, international response that goes beyond the mandate or capacity of any single agency and/or the ongoing UN country program.
+Such emergencies have, in particular, a devastating effect on children and women and call for a complex range of responses.In his book, Complex Emergencies, Keen discusses how a conflict can never be simply a greed scenario.
 His definition of a "complex emergency" demonstrates this broader term and all of its various implications.
 He goes into several different conflict scenarios, such as 'war', 'famine', and 'information', and then sets up an argument against the idea of greed.
 He believes that although a conflict, whether it be the 'War on Terror' or the conflict in Sierra Leone, may be centered around some concept of greed or grievance, this can never solely explain a conflict.
 Although seemingly obvious, Keen looks to demonstrate that, "the aims in a war are complex".
 He does not believe that greed and grievance can be examined separately, but rather that they are partner terms that must be implemented in a complementary way.
 For example, when Keen discusses the conflict in Sudan, he says, " the grievances of northern pastoralists were useful for a government trying to get its hands on oil in areas that famine and militia attacks helped to depopulate; meanwhile, the 'greed' of the Arab militias themselves (for labour, cattle and land) was itself intimately linked to their grievances".
 He makes it clear that it is necessary to first spend ample time defining the type of conflict at hand because the differences between genocide and a civil war are substantial, so it is necessary to diagnose the incentives and solutions for the conflict with a mix of multiple theories.